 If you use Exodus wallet: Click the restoration link sent to you via email when you first installed the app.
-For the future, follow the backup procedure that the app recommends.
+For the future, follow the backup procedure that the app recommends (learn more about this in our wallet creation article).
 Exodus stores multiple cryptocurrencies, therefore you will have to back up the private key of each and every one of them if you want additional protection (i.e. if you lost access to your email account).

 Further reading: Where are your private keys in Exodus?

 Recover A Wallet From A Computer That Turns On, But Won’t Boot

 If you use Bitcoin Core and your computer won’t boot or start up properly, use a Linux Live DVD or Live USB (for example: Ubuntu) to start the computer and access your hard drive.
 You should then search for the file named ‘wallet.dat‘, which is in your Windows ‘AppData‘ directory, or under the ‘.bitcoin‘ directory in Linux.
 Copy that file to an external drive and then transfer it to the same directory on a new computer with Bitcoin Core installed.
 Run Bitcoin Core afterwards and allow it to rescan and sync.

 To recover a Wasabi Bitcoin wallet from a computer with a functioning drive but which isn’t booting, you need to find the ‘wallet*.json’ (likely wallet0.json) file on your computer and copy it to an external drive which you can use to copy it to a new computer under the same directory with Wasabi installed on it.
 This file is located in the clients >> Wallets directory.
 On Linux, that is found in the .walletwasabi folder.
 This is a hidden directory and you may need to press ‘Ctrl + H’ to reveal it.